mvoss96/DrawGcode/README.md

 A z-coordinate of 0 is interpreted as the pen being in the up position and a z-coordinate greater then 40 is interpreted as the pen being in the down position.

 This tool is command line only.
-To use it call the script with the filename of your .gcode as the first parameter e.g. -> python DrawGcode.py iit.gcode.
+To use it call the script with the filename of your .gcode as the first parameter e.g. -> python DrawGcode.py example.gcode.